-I came to Japan before as a student while in University and after going back to my country, I decided I want to try working in Japan for a few years.
-Easily said than done.
+I came to Japan before as a student while in University and after going back to my country, I decided I wanted to try working in Japan for a few years.
+Easier said than done.

 I applied continuously for a few months after graduating University and getting my Bachelor Degree.
 Usually, in order to get a work visa in Japan you need a Certificate of Eligibility first and in order to be eligible for it, you either need to have a Degree or many years of experience behind.